To say the Florida Keys are a haven for nature is an understatement.

 - Take out the trash (especially if it’s floating in the water).

-- Capture a lionfish (any time and any size — we can show you how).
+- Capture a lionfish (any time and any size; they're an invasive species).

 - Leave a digital footprint (share pictures with fans, friends and followers).